dotnet/ai-samples/src/microsoft-extensions-ai-evaluation/api/INSTRUCTIONS.md

 **Note:** The examples included in this solution have been primarily tested against the GPT-4o model.
-The prompts present within the examples directly, as well as the prompts present within the evaluators included as part of the [Microsoft.Extensions.AI.Evaluation.Quality](https://www.nuget.org/packages/Microsoft.Extensions.AI.Evaluation.Quality) NuGet package (such as `CoherenceEvaluator`, `RelevanceTruthAndCompletenessEvaluator`, etc.) perform well against GPT-4o.
+The prompts present within the examples directly, as well as the prompts present within the evaluators included as part of the [Microsoft.Extensions.AI.Evaluation.Quality](https://www.nuget.org/packages/Microsoft.Extensions.AI.Evaluation.Quality) NuGet package (such as `CoherenceEvaluator`, `RelevanceEvaluator`, etc.) perform well against GPT-4o.
 However, they may not perform as well against other models.
 So, the evaluations performed in the examples may produce poor results against some other models.

 That said, it can still be an interesting exercise to try out the examples against other models to understand how different models perform (i.e., how quickly or slowly are they able to perform the evaluations, how accurately can they